Get Started with APIs

 In Control Center, go to ACCOUNT ADMIN ⇒ Identity & Access.

-In Luna, on the CONFIGURE menu go to Manage APIs.
+In Control Center, on the CONFIGURE menu go to Manage APIs.

 Click New API client for me.

 NOTE: When you create an API client to access an Akamai service, the authentication token inherits permissions associated with the Control Center username.
 This includes information about the roles and permissions, along with the level of access to specific functions.
 Review the Identity and Access Management documentation to learn more about the access control model.

 Enter a name and a description for the client.

 NOTE: For this exercise, you’ll only use one API, but you could create a credential set that includes several APIs and specify different access levels for each.

 Select READ-WRITE for the access level, then click Submit.

 On the New credentials screen, click Download client tokens.

 Before you can use the API, you need to configure the file that contains the credentials.
 The credential set includes the client token and client secret required to authenticate Akamai API requests.